Val Chmerkovskiy Reportedly Spotted On Dating App Months Into Engagement To Jenna Johnson

 As tour is coming to an end, the realization that I am getting closer and closer to being married is hitting me!!
 It has been a crazy whirlwind trying to plan my dream day on the road as well as dance my heart for all our beautiful fans at night.
 I’m forever grateful for these past few months and even more excited for what’s to come ????????. .
 (PSA… NOT MY WEDDING DRESS.
 Just one of the many I tried on and loved) . . . . . . #weddingdress #weddings #bride #bridetobe #love #foreverafter #everygirlsdream #dopepic #photo #beauty #fairytale #wife #wifey #pic #instapic

 The couple began seriously dating in 2016.
-In June of 2018, Chmerkovskiy got down on one knee in Venice, Italy and asked for her hand in marriage.
+In June of 2018, Chmerkovskiy got down on one knee in Venice, Italy, and asked for her hand in marriage.
 The couple shared photos of the tender moment on Instagram.
 People Magazine reported that the ring was designed by Val and Jacob Arabo of Jacob & Co.

 “When I was 17, I visited Venice for the first time and thought it was the most romantic place in the world.
 I promised myself then that the next time I would come back to Venice was to propose to the woman I’d want to spend the rest of my life with,” Chmerkovskiy said to People of his intention to propose to Johnson in the romantic city.
 “Fifteen years later I kept my word.
 It was perfect.”

-Johnson recently posted photos of herself on Instagram trying on a dreamy wedding dress in anticipation for her upcoming nuptials to her dance-pro fiance.
-She posted a missive where she revealed that now that her time on the DWTS Live Tour is almost done, she is ready to move forward towards her wedding day to Chmerkovskiy.
+Johnson recently posted photos of herself on Instagram trying on a dreamy wedding dress in anticipation for her upcoming nuptials to her dance pro fiance.
+She posted a missive where she revealed that now that her time on the DWTS live tour is almost done, she is ready to move toward her wedding day to Chmerkovskiy.

 There has been no official comment from either Chmerkovskiy nor Johnson regarding the Radar allegations or his involvement with any dating website.